SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 **Example**: if a number is required to be printed in the output (e.g. **`25`**), do not display descriptive messages such as **`The result is: 25`**, but print exactly what is required, i.e. only the number.

 The SoftUni Judge system is **available at any time** from its website: [https://judge.softuni.org](https://judge.softuni.org).
- - To sign in, use your authentication from the SoftUni website: [https://softuni.bg](https://softuni.bg).
  - Use of the system is **free of charge** and is not subject to participation in SoftUni courses.

 We are convinced that after a few tasks are sent, you **will like to receive instant feedback** on whether the solution you wrote is true, and the judge system will become your favorite assistant when learning to program.